 Live recording of event commemorating the independence of Carpatho-Ukraine.
 Introduction, poem reading, and speech by Vincent Shandor.

-Interview of Fr.
-Ihor Hubarzhevs'kyi regarding his first-hand recollections of his time in Kyiv during the Holodomor.
+Account by Fr.
+Ihor Hubarzhevs'kyi of his first-hand recollections of his time in Kyiv during the Holodomor.

 Ievhen Malaniuk reading his own works, followed by conversation involving unknown individuals.

 Radio Liberty program produced in New York City commemorating the recent death of the Ukrainian poet Maksym Ryl's'kyi.
 It consists of a historical essay by Iurii Lavrinenko (as "Iurii Haidar"), as well as interviews with poet Vasyl' Barka and actor Iosyp Hirniak.

 Unedited interview with General Hryhorenko recorded at the VOA studios.